 Free nights like these can help justify the annual fee, making this card a potential long-term keeper.

 You also can earn IHG’s second-highest status just by holding the card.
-Platinum Status gives you a 20% discount when purchasing points with your IHG card.
-Platinum Status also offers free room upgrades, priority check-in, and late check out.
+Platinum Elite Status gives you a 20% discount when purchasing points with your IHG card.
+Platinum Status also offers complimentary room upgrades, priority check-in, and late check out.

 Global Entry / Pre-TSA Credit